NixOS/nix-constitutional-assembly/constitution.md

   - Serve as an interface between the community and the corporate/governmental/financial world
   - Manage trademarks
 - Handle external relationships, partnerships, and donations
   - Work with the SC to establish foundation policies that balance the interests of volunteers, commercial actors, and public institutions, while staying within legal and administrative feasibility constraints.
-This includes sponsorship and trademark policies.
+Both the SC and the board need to approve such policies.
+This includes sponsorship eligibility and trademark policies.
   - Build and maintain beneficial and collaborative relationships
   - Maintain and support grants/grant providers
 - Provide a framework for the community to self-organise: